TreyBMorris/SWE_Team_5/README.md

 ### Current features
 - Blazor Server to reads from an Azure Serverless API using CosmosDB to return information from the API to the Table.
-- Can Generate CSV File
+- Can Generate and Download CSV File to local
 ### Work in progress features
-- Download CSV file to local
 - Authentication and Authorization